In 2010, Gannett Fleming West did a corridor study for the I-25 interchange at University Avenue which proposed a phased approach to construction.

 - The acceleration and deceleration lanes were extended on southbound I-25

-- A third lane was added on I-25 between University Avenue and Lohman
+- A third lane was added on I-25 between University Avenue and Lohman Avenue

 Due to changes at New Mexico State University (NMSU) since 2012, the recommended alternative for continuing this project needed to be re-examined.
-The original proposal did not allow for access along Triviz Avenue into the parking lots for the Pan American Center to handle traffic for special events.
+The original proposal did not allow for access along Triviz Drive into the parking lots for the Pan American Center to handle traffic for special events.
 The project was updated and alternatives were analyzed.
 The proposed alternative selected and approved will now provide a direct connection from I-25 southbound into NMSU’s parking lots for Pan Am Center via a Triviz underpass under University Avenue as well as provide access to I-25 southbound from Triviz.

 The project limits include the I-25/University Avenue Interchange and immediate surrounding roadways in Las Cruces.